FractalVoyager/FractalVoyager/README.md

 - terminal DONE
   - minimize option DONE
   - set a max height DONE
+- make it so viewer container is the width of the calcuated width of the pixle area DONE
+  - then make it so the controls take the rest of the possible width DONE
 - shrink text boxes horizontally
 - when extra vertical space.... extra space should be inbetwen controls and terminal, not headeer and controls
 - when extra horizontal space... either max options longer, or keep download button to the left